phette23/c4l21-learn-to-love-the-command-line/content/055-intermediate-exercises.md

 <details>
 <summary><b>Open here to the answer</b></summary>

 Pipelines are elegant and useful while running ad hoc commands one at a time; loops are more powerful (they can more easily use "if" conditions, for instance) and better suited to scripts.
 Pipelines are more compact than loops so it's easier to type them out.
-Loops are more verbose and can be tricky to type sometimes because of the way they break across multiple lines.
+Loops are more verbose and can be tricky to type sometimes because of how they break across multiple lines.
 Also, in a script, you can store data in a variable while performing repeated operations, making pipes less necessary.
+Most scripts will use both pipes and loops but overly relying on pipes can be problematic.
+See <a href='/c4l21-learn-to-love-the-command-line/further-learning#csvkit-is-an-actual-miracle'>my csvkit script</a> example, for instance.
 </details>